SomneelSaha2004/Furious5/README.md

 # Furious Five 🃏

 A real-time multiplayer card game built with TypeScript, React, and Socket.IO.
-Race to get your hand total under 5 points and call the game to win!
+Race to get your hand total under five points, call at the perfect moment, and enjoy a newly refreshed felt-table experience tuned for phones, tablets, and desktops.

 ## 🎮 Game Overview